harperreed/harper.blog/content/post/_index.md

 ---

-All my blog posts since i started blogging on March 1st, 2000.
+I started blogging on March 1st, 2000.
+Since then I have had many different eras of blogging.
+Some with lots of blog posts, others with very few.

 Eras of my blog:
 - **2023 - Now** - Experimental life phase 3 (*{{< postcount 2023 "now" >}}*)